1. When and where does Don’t Walk By take place?

 15. Does it cost anything to volunteer?

 It is free to volunteer for Don’t Walk By.

 16. Do I have to know how to do street ministry?

-No. Our goal is to inspire and equip regular New Yorkers to volunteer and learn about the poor and marginalized in our city.
+No. Our goal is to inspire and equip everyday New Yorkers to volunteer and learn about the poor and marginalized in our city.
 We will have a training the day of the outreach that fills you in on everything you need to know.
-Your Team Leader and all of our staff are ready to answer any questions you may have.
+Your Team Leader and all of our staff will be ready to answer any questions you may have.